Aprille Ericsson: Early life

-Career and Teaching
+Career and teaching

-While attending graduate school at Howard University, Ericsson accepted an Aerospace Engineer position at the NASA Goddard Flight Center in Maryland.
-Ericsson has served as an engineer, technologist, instrument lead, and project and program manager at NASA for nearly 30 years, lending her technical and managerial expertise to projects including the James Webb Space Telescope, the Lunar Reconnaissance Orbiter, the Tropical Rainfall Measuring Mission (TRMM), and the Ice, Cloud, and land Elevation Satellite-2 (ICESat-2).
-Currently, she is the new business lead for NASA Goddard Space Flight Center’s Instrument Systems and Technology Division, which connects scientists and project managers with the instrument technologies they need to accomplish their missions.
-In this role, she fosters partnerships between government agencies and universities, industry and small businesses.
+While attending graduate school at Howard University, Ericsson accepted an aerospace engineer position at the NASA Goddard Flight Center in Maryland.
+Ericsson has served as an engineer, technologist, instrument lead, and project and program manager at NASA for more than 30 years, lending her technical and managerial expertise to projects including the James Webb Space Telescope, the Lunar Reconnaissance Orbiter, the Tropical Rainfall Measuring Mission (TRMM), and the Ice, Cloud, and land Elevation Satellite-2 (ICESat-2).
+Until recently, she was the new business lead for NASA Goddard Space Flight Center’s Instrument Systems and Technology Division, which connects scientists and project managers with the instrument technologies they need to accomplish their missions.
+In this role, she fosters partnerships between government agencies and universities, industry, and small businesses.

 Ericsson has worked in various groups within NASA, including the Robotics group and the Guidance Navigation & Control Discipline.
 Her work in the latter helps spacecraft stabilize and manage their orientation and position during missions.
-She has also worked on missions that send spacecraft to other bodies within the solar system.
+She has also worked on missions that send spacecraft to other bodies within the Solar System.
 Projects to which she has contributed early in her career include satellites that monitor the Earth; one such project, the Tropical Rain Measuring Mission, provides data on the atmospheric phenomena El Niño and La Niña and their effects on crop productivity.

-As Project Engineer, she supported development for the laser instrumentation for the Lunar Reconnaissance Orbiter, which was launched in 2009.
+As Project Engineer, she supported the development of the laser instrumentation for the Lunar Reconnaissance Orbiter, which was launched in 2009.

-Dr. Ericsson helped manage science instruments such as the Advanced Topographic Laser Altimeter System (ATLAS), which uses lasers to measure ice sheet depth and the height of vegetation canopies.
+Ericsson helped manage science instruments such as the Advanced Topographic Laser Altimeter System (ATLAS), which uses lasers to measure ice sheet depth and the height of vegetation canopies.
 She was also the instrument manager for a proposed mission to bring dust back from the lower atmosphere of Mars back to Earth.